roghiheidari/mz-delineation-review-code/extraction_pipeline/xml_extraction_rules_prompt.md

 ## Task

-You are analyzing research papers for a systematic review titled:
+You are assisting in analyzing research papers for a systematic review.

-"The Evolution of Data-Driven Management Zone Delineation: A Systematic Review"

 Your job is to determine whether each paper is relevant, and if it is, produce a strictly formatted XML summary using short, keyword-style entries (not descriptive sentences).